Link

 But people need space and time to produce quality work, so they shouldn’t be constantly interrupted.
 Feel free to turn off Slack or just notifications as needed to focus.
 No one will be mad at you for not replying immediately.

 We are also large enough, and hire frequently enough, to not be able to know all other persons on the company.
-Because of that, remember to update your Slack profile with your Group, Squad and Position, to give some context about you to the people you interact with.
+Because of that, everyone at Cabify needs to update their Slack profile with your Group, Squad and Position, to give some context to the people they interact with.

 To organize conversations, we use multiple Slack channels, some of them are critical and everyone should be following them, and some are a bit more purpose specific.
 These specific channels follow a pattern that ends up making them self descriptive.

-• #t-eng-announcements: the channel in which we announce all things tech.
-You’ll find deprecation paths, tech-glue summaries, and tech-only announcements like new platform features in this channel.
+• #t-eng-announcements: the channel in which we announce all things Engineering.
+You’ll find deprecation paths, police alerts, and tech-only announcements like new platform features in this channel.
 If you are an engineer it is considered mandatory that you join this channel to be up to date with the things that are going on with the tech side of the company as things announced here are automatically considered known.

 • #t-emergencies: channel where we get in sync when there’s an ongoing incident.
 Avoid posting here unless there is an actual emergency (people has alarms set in this channel).
 Prefer #t-production if you think that there may be an event.